Number1n00b/SpeedTester/README.md

 to give them proof of our inconsistant and slow speeds.
 They apologised once they saw the eveidence and gave us a $20 discount PER MONTH.

-Build Description and Dependancies (CURRENTLY NOT WORKING)
+Build and Dependancies (CURRENTLY NOT WORKING)
 ----------------------------------------------------------

 Build dependecies